ChidoMunyanyi/ReadMeGenerator/README.md

 <br/>

  ## Description
-    An app for bakers to network
+    An app for bakers to network.

 ## Installation
     n/a